 their visual abilities.

-Facilitates Accessibility for Visually Impaired Users
+Facilitates Accessibility for Visually Impaired Users:

 Using the right combination of colors can improve readability and